dhruvibakeri/fishgame-remoteplayers/Fish/Planning/manager-protocol.md

 The following details all the calling conventions within the Tournament Manager API which a Tournament Manager must implement.
 It details how to supply players and observers to a Tournament Manager and request it to run a tournament with these inputs, returning the result of this.

-The purpose of a Tournament Manager is
+The purpose of a Tournament Manager is to run tournaments for the game company.
+To run a tournament, the sign up server

+---

 ### `RunTournament: (Array<TournamentPlayer, Array<TournamentObserver>>) => TournamentStatistics`